-After a public law is passed, it is first printed in a pamphlet form known as a slip law.
-(Technically, Congress can pass either public or private laws, but the vast majority are public ones.
-Public laws are of general application; private laws benefit a particular person or group.)
+After a public law is passed, it is first printed in pamphlet form as a slip law.
 Public laws are assigned a number, the first part being the session of Congress, the second part indicating it was the nth law passed that session (e.g., Pub.
 L. 107-110).

-The second printing of a law comes as one of the session laws printed in the Statutes at Large--the slip laws in bound volumes, in chronological order of passage from a session of Congress.
+The second printing of a law comes as one of the session laws printed in the Statutes at Large.
+These are essentially the slip laws compiled into bound volumes, in chronological order of passage, from a single session of Congress.
 A Statutes at Large citation (e.g., 115 Stat.
 1425) includes the volume and page number on which a law can be found.
 Since the second number is a page number, this allows for the possibility of a pinpoint cite.

 Please note, access to certain databases linked in this guide may be restricted to UT Law or the UT community; please see the library's Databases page that lays out access privileges.

 U.S. Code Congressional and Administrative News (USCCAN) is a unique resource published by West, available on Westlaw.
 It offers two sets of volumes per Congress: one set is a reprint of the Statutes at Large and the other set is labeled "Legislative History," containing lists of citations, abridged reports, and presidential signing statements.

 Thus USCCAN has characteristics of both a compilation and a list of citations.
 However, because it reprints only highlights from a law's legislative history, it is not a comprehensive source as either a compilation or a list.
 Still, it can be quite convenient to use--you will find references to the relevant portions of USCCAN listed by section in the USCA.
 Because it focuses on the highlights, it can be a good first source to check.